justinjakowski/caf-samples/dt-to-iaas.md

     - Enable RDP or SSH on the on-premises VM before migration.
     - Ensure that TCP and UDP rules are added for the **Public** profile.
     - Check that RDP or SSH is allowed in the operating system firewall.
+    - For install SSH by using the following command: **Sudo apt-get ssh install -y**.

 2. For access over site-to-site VPN, they: